 HOW TO PURCHASE:

 Most public libraries carry my book so you can read it for free – ask them to order it if your local library branch doesn’t have it in yet.
-If it’s a gift, you can also ask for it at your favourite bookshop (please support local booksellers!) or order it online (and please take a moment to leave a Customer Review online afterwards, too!):
+If it’s a gift, you can also ask for it at your favourite bookshop (please support local independent booksellers!) or order it online (and please take a moment to leave a Customer Review online afterwards, too!):

 - Amazon (This book launched as Amazon’s #1 NEW RELEASE in the Medicine/Public Health category!)

 - Barnes and Noble

-- Johns Hopkins University Press (Holiday sale!
-Mention the code HHOL to save 40% off list price – and free shipping!
-In the New Year, use code HTWN to save 20% off list price)
+- Johns Hopkins University Press – Mention the code HTWN to save 20% off list price)

 WHY WOMEN RELATE TO THIS BOOK: